 You are here

-The Exploration route of the Empowering Action for School Improvement (EASI) application is focused on identifying needs and exploring options through external reviews, stakeholder engagement, and effective planning.
-There are several offerings to assist LEAs identifying areas of strength and need (External Review), building a plan centered around those prioritized needs (Improvement Planning) as well as how to engage a variety of stakeholders in improvement conversations (Stakeholder Engagement).
-The EASI application also offers the opportunity for LEAs/schools to explore their school systems centered on a particular population of students or areas (i.e., English Learner, AEC, and Literacy).
+The Exploration route of the Empowering Action for School Improvement (EASI) application is focused on identifying needs and exploring options through external diagnostic reviews, stakeholder engagement, and effective improvement planning.
+The components of the Exploration route assist LEAs in identifying areas of strength and need (External Diagnostic Review), engaging a variety of stakeholders in improvement conversations (Stakeholder Engagement), and building a plan centered around those prioritized needs (Improvement Planning).
+The EASI application also offers the opportunity for LEAs/schools to focus their Exploration work on a particular population of students, content areas, or school models (i.e., English Learners, AECs/Online schools, or Early Literacy).

-The Exploration route operates a bit differently than the other routes within the EASI application - namely, the application process is simplified.
+The Exploration route differs from the other routes within EASI.
 Reviewers assess readiness and fit, rather than awarding points through a competitive grants process.
-If the collective amount of requests exceeds availability of funds, then a prioritization process will be used.
-The duration of the awards is typically shorter than the other EASI routes and span for one year (e.g. January - December).
-Based on the exploration work, LEAs may build in a small amount of funding for initial implementation of activities and strategies associated with the findings of the diagnostic review and improvement planning process.
+If the collective amount of requests exceeds availability of funds, then a prioritization process is used.
+The duration of the awards is typically shorter than the other EASI routes and spans 18 months (e.g., January 2022 - June 2023).
+Early Implementation funds may be available for initial implementation of activities and strategies associated with the review and planning process.